© 2019 Koch Industries, Inc. All rights reserved.

 Wildlife Habitat Council

-Thirteen Koch sites comprising of 311,000 acres have earned Wildlife Habitat Council Certification for commitment to habitat conservation and environmental education.
-Koch Industries received the 2015 Conservation Education Award for Sustained Excellence in Conservation & Education Outreach.
+Thirteen Koch sites comprising 311,000 acres have earned Wildlife Habitat Council Certification for commitment to habitat conservation and environmental education.
+Most recently, our headquarters in Wichita, Kansas, earned Silver Certification for conservation efforts undertaken at the campus.

 As a part of the American Forestry & Paper Association’s Better Practices Better Planet 2020 program, Georgia-Pacific received the Leader in Sustainability Awards for its comprehensive energy management program across all its manufacturing facilities.